Skip to main content

 • Syncing Compose source code and local volumes.

-• Running the application and installing daemon for connecting to the tunneling service.
+• Running the application and installing the daemon for connecting to the tunneling service.

 For usage examples, you can go over the CLI reference